COVID-19: Parents & Families

-Students in BC will return to in-class learning September 2020.
+Students in BC returned to in-class learning in September 2020.
 BC’s plan includes new health and safety measures, increased funding for protective equipment like masks and new learning groups to help keep everyone safe.

 Links to federal programs for families, people facing unemployment, people who are sick, quarantined, or in directed self-isolation, people who are unable to work, seniors, students, youth and businesses.

 Nidus helps people make and register representation agreements and learn about other legal planning documents.
 The site includes updated representation agreements and forms with tips for witnessing and signing for COVID-19.